 We were relatively happy with groups of eight, and although wearing masks on this humid island was sometimes annoying, they were necessary, and we all continued without much complaint.
 Even with the new and annoying “macne” (pimples developing under your mask area due to sweat).

-We anticipated a bubble between Australia and Singapore, and the long-awaited bubble between Hong Kong announced but has now since been withdrawn.
-But it all came crashing down in a week, with even tighter restriction now introduced.
+We anticipated a bubble between Australia and Singapore, and the long-awaited bubble between Hong Kong was announced but has now since been withdrawn.
+But it all came crashing down in a week, with even tighter restrictions now introduced.

 Singapore’s New Restrictions